jorgebucaran/hyperapp/docs/src/pages/Tutorial/tutorial.md

 stories matching the current filter.
 (There won't actually be any new stories, because it's not a real service, but you'll know it's happening when you see the spinner pop up every five seconds.)

-First let's keep track of wether or not the user wants this auto-update feature on.
+First let's keep track of whether or not the user wants this auto-update feature on.
 Create a new action:

 ```js
 const ToggleAutoUpdate = (state) => ({